Only race secretaries identified as such in the AU Office database can use EWINSPEED®. Login is required.

 METRIC – Distances in kilometers, speeds in meters

+REPORTS WITH SUMMARY AND DETAIL DATA: Some reports (like Average Speed, Champion Loft and Champion Bird) are summaries of the information.
 Clicking on a line opens up to details that contributed to that summary line.

 SELECTION CRITERIA: Some reports have various selection options that limit the report to specific criteria:

 Section as defined in Lofts.